This article is part of a larger series on Retail Management.

 - Automobile (<1%)

-5. YouTube is the most popular live commerce platform in the US
+4. Facebook is the most popular live shopping platform in the US

-While livestream shopping is most common on YouTube and Facebook, more content creators “go live” on Instagram than any other platform (62% compared to just 5% for Facebook).
+While live commerce is most common on Facebook and YouTube, more content creators “go live” on Instagram than any other platform (62% compared to just 5% for Facebook).
 Consider meeting your consumers where they are already acclimated and partaking in live video.

 Want to learn more about retail marketing strategies and how they can boost your business?
 Check out our retail marketing guide.